RishabhJain96/RoboWebProj/README.md

-This is the placeholder README for the Robotics Web Project.
+### Harker Robotics 1072 Information System

+This is the official repository for the Harker Robotics 1072 Information System.
+This includes our own custom login, registration, check-in, and purchase order systems, along with the associated database configuration and connection files.
+This repository contains both development and production code.